madrilene/lene.dev/README.md

 Fixed z-index issue with lightbulb.
 Added web component for projects accordeon. to do: add more projects, learning section with books and courses. generally strip out unneeded filters, dependencies etc.
+Learnt that strict csp does not go well with shadow dom styles from web component. deactivated custom csp for now completely.

 ### 22-06-06